naslundx/quizzz/README.md

 # Quizzz
- Create and share quizes and polls
+ Create and share quizes and polls.